 I used to be a couch potato.
-Now I regret watching so many hours of television instead of pursuing various hobbies.
-I could have discovered my passion for writing and story telling earlier, and eventually started this blog sooner.
+Now, I regret watching so many hours on the television instead of pursuing various hobbies.
+I could have discovered my passion for writing and storytelling earlier, and eventually started this blog sooner.

 #12 I regret not talking about money with my parents.